McMasterRS/lm_CO2025-DRI-Training-Materials/computational-notebook/computational-notebook.md

 quarto render
 ```

 You will then see the static HTML file created in the same directory.
 Nonetheless, Quarto goes beyond just generating HTML files.
 In our [Introduction to Minimal Computing learning module](https://mcmasterrs.github.io/lm_minimal-computing), we demonstrate how to host a minimal computing site with GitHub Pages.
-Quarto supports direct conversion deployment every time the notebook’s changes are pushed to GitHub.
+Quarto supports direct conversion deployment every time the notebook's changes are pushed to GitHub.

-Once you’ve pushed your notebook and all files (e.g. assets, `_quarto.yaml`) to your repository.
+Once you've pushed your notebook and all files (e.g. assets, `_quarto.yaml`) to your repository.
 You may run the following command to instruct Quarto to render and publish your GitHub Pages website in your repository.

 ```bash
 quarto publish gh-pages